The American bequeathed $ 1 million to the commander-in-chief of the Ukrainian army: General Zaluzhny gave money to the military

 After graduating from higher education, Grigory Stepanets worked as a research assistant at the university, and later - in several different institutions as a senior systems programmer and analyst.

-“While working at the Geophysical Research Institute in Moscow, he signed a letter in support of dissidents and was soon dismissed by the Soviet authorities on a falsified pretext.
-Later, he was persecuted by the KGB and unable to work.
-He applied for an exit visa, but he was refused,” the General Staff said.
+“While working at the Geophysical Research Institute in Moscow, he signed a letter in support of dissidents and was soon fired by the Soviet authorities on falsified grounds.
+He was later persecuted by the KGB and was unable to work.
+He applied for an exit visa, but was refused,” the General Staff said.

 The situation changed after Mikhail Gorbachev came to power, when Grigory Stepants was allowed to leave the Soviet Union.